Get Help Now

 After reading this, if you think a separate support action may be right for you, we recommend that you read the booklet, Information About How to File Papers in the Essex Probate and Family Court before proceeding.

 The only way to terminate a marriage and be able to marry someone else is to file for a divorce.
 You must file a certified copy of your marriage certificate, a divorce complaint and financial statements in the Probate and Family Court.
 There is a $215 filing fee unless the Court finds you eligible for a fee waiver upon filing an Affidavit of Indigency.
 Check with the court personnel to determine if you are eligible for a fee waiver based on your income.
 You can file for divorce due to an irretrievable breakdown of the marriage (no-fault) or by proving fault of the other party.
-IF both parties come to an agreement (on the various divorce related issues such as: child custody, support, visitation, alimony, and division of assets and debts), you can file a joint petition for divorce due to the irretrievable breakdown of the marriage.
+IF both parties come to an agreement (on the various divorce related issues such as: child custody, support, parenting time, visitation, alimony, and division of assets and debts), you can file a joint petition for divorce due to the irretrievable breakdown of the marriage.
 Both parties must then appear in court for a brief hearing where a Judge determines if the agreement is fair.
 If the parties are unable to come to an agreement or if one party is unavailable, the other party may still file for divorce on the grounds of an irretrievable breakdown.
 The court will hold a hearing and enter orders regarding both parties.

 If you are filing a fault-based divorce, one of several grounds for divorce must be proven with evidence:

 After the divorce hearing, the Judge enters a Judgment of Divorce Nisi which becomes final in 90 days.
 You cannot remarry until the end of the 90 day nisi period.
-The court order can include spousal support, child custody, child support, and visitation, and a division of property assets and debts.
+The court order can include spousal support, child custody, child support, and parenting time or visitation, and a division of property assets and debts.

 You can file for a restraining order in District Court, Superior Court, and Probate and Family Court.
 If you moved because of the abuse, you should ask that your address be impounded (kept confidential) so that the abuser will not know where you are currently living.